Patent

 Precedent-setting work in patent litigation and counseling

 Munger, Tolles & Olson vigorously protects its clients’ innovations, drawing on decades of experience to guide them towards favorable resolutions inside and outside of the courtroom.
-We are well known for efficiently handling precedent-setting matters, particularly those at the intersection of patent, antitrust and trade secret law, and patents essential to industry standards.
+Recognized by Chambers for our work in the patent sphere, we are well known for efficiently handling precedent-setting matters, particularly those at the intersection of patent, antitrust and trade secret law, and patents essential to industry standards.

 Whether our clients are asserting patents or defending themselves from infringement claims, they trust us to guide cases to a successful resolution through smart, cost-effective strategies, whether that’s early motion practice, inter partes reviews and other proceedings before the Patent Trial and Appeal Board, incisively managing discovery, or messaging to opponents that we’re ready to go to trial.